zrepl/zrepl/docs/configuration/logging.rst

 file from ``filename``.
 This outlet automatically detects the log file was rotated and reopens it.

-If ``template`` configured, log entries formatted by this template.
+If ``template`` is configured, log entries are formatted using this template.
 For instance this configuration

 ::